jrtabash/stock_portfolio/docs/sp_report.md

                                         base_fee
                                         exit_fee
                                         dividend
                                     including a header line.
-Supported type values include stock, etf and index.
+Supported type values include cash, etf and index.
 The closed positions CSV file block "csv_file{" can be used instead of a closed positions CSV block.
 It should contain the path to a CSV file.
 The file should contain the CSV closed positions data.